cierra00/client-organizer/README.md

 dispaear after user logs out.

 Offline mode is a little buggy due to catchAll giving some occasional errors.

+Attempted to use fiebase messaging, but ran into bugs, so I used a more simple push messaging service.

 I would like to recreate this application using React, where some of the bugs can be resolved.